mimesis-inria/SimulationSimpleDatabase/doc/src/Core/Storage/database.rst

 ----------------------

 Adding data to a *Table* can be done either line by line either per batch of lines.
-In both cases, data must passed as a dictionary:
+In both cases, data must be passed as a dictionary:

 .. code-block:: python